Kapendev/parin/README.md

 ## Documentation

-For an initial understanding, the [examples](source/popka/examples) folder and the [engine.d](source/popka/game/engine.d) file can be a good starting point.
+For an initial understanding, the [examples](examples) folder and the [engine.d](source/popka/game/engine.d) file can be a good starting point.

 ## Project Layout

 * [core](source/popka/core): A standard library designed specifically for game development.
 * [vendor](source/popka/vendor): A collection of third-party libraries.
 * [game](source/popka/game): A set of tools for creating 2D games.
-* [examples](source/popka/examples): A collection of example projects.

 ## Attributes and BetterC Support